 Click the Manage Connections link

-Clone the github repository.
-Click the Clone link and fill in the form with the appropriate path to the github repository then click the Clone button.
+Clone the GitHub repository.
+Click the Clone link and fill in the form with the appropriate path to the GitHub repository then click the Clone button.
 For the purpose of this document, a sample repository is being used.

 Visual Studio will set up the local repository and copy the files to it.
 It will also add the repository to the list of repositories.

 Double-click the repository.
 Team Explorer will switch to the Home view.
-The solution fill will be displayed.
+The solution file will be listed under solutions.

 Double-click the solution file to open the solution.